sakundi/sakundi-docs/docs/docs/user-section/using-zikuani-third-party.md

 ## ✅ Summary

 This app:
-- Sends a user to authenticate with an OAuth server
+- Redirects the user to authenticate with the Zikuani Wallet backend
 - Handles the `callback` with an authorization code
-- Exchanges the code for an access token and a ZK verifiable credential
+- Exchanges the code for an access token and a verifiable credential
-- Displays token details and credential nicely in the browser
+- Uses and displays the token and credential in the browser

+In a real-world use case, the VC would be used to grant the user access to a specific service based on properties like nationality or age.

 ---

-# See the complete example here:
+## See the full example at:

 [https://github.com/sakundi/zikuani-boilerplate](https://github.com/sakundi/zikuani-boilerplate)